carismoses/CIO/README.md

 cd CIO
 python3 setup.py develop
 ```
-installing the package this ways allows you to later uninstall with the following command
+Installing the package this ways allows you to later uninstall with the following command
 ```
 python3 setup.py develop --uninstall
 ```